-FREE SHIPPING on orders over $65 International: over $250
+FREE SHIPPING on orders over $75 International: over $250

-Pu-erh and Kombucha – match made in Heaven (Tea for Digestion)
+Pu-erh and Kombucha – Match Made in Heaven (Tea for Digestion)

 Posted by Boyka Mihaylova on

 According to the famous Chinese legend, it all started five millennia ago.
 This is when the divine farmer, Shen Nong, laid the foundations of what would later become the system of Traditional Chinese Medicine.
 Namely, he was tasting herbs to see their properties.
 The legend says he tested 100 herbs within a single day.
-Unfortunately, 72 of them turned out poisonous.
+Unfortunately, 72 of them turned out to be poisonous.
 Suddenly, Shen Nong felt very bad and saw black spots forming inside his crystal clear tummy.
 That was a sure sign of poisoning.
 Suddenly, as he was lying on the grass, unable to move, he felt a faint, sweet aroma from a nearby bush.
 Making one last effort, he picked some leaves and chewed them.
 He felt immediate relief, so he chewed some more.
-The black spots started to disappear, and soon he was good as new.
+The black spots started to disappear, and soon he was as good as new.
 And so, tea was discovered and passed down to humanity.

 Doctors in Traditional Chinese Medicine have used Pu-erh as a medicine for ages.
 Here is the description of Pu-erh from the famous "Supplement to the Compendium of Materia Medica", written by Zhao Xuemin during the reign of the Qing dynasty: